ClassicCrypt0/Carnac-Swap/README.md

 ## Support

 Remember, this script is experimental and should be used at your own risk.
-If you encounter any issues or have any suggestions, please raise an issue on this GitHub repository.
+If you encounter any issues or have any suggestions, please raise an issue on this GitHub repository or reach out via Twitter.

-## License

-This project is licensed under the MIT License.
+## Buy me a coffee

+If you find this helpful and want to support future development, you can do any of the following:
+- Use my [KuCoin referral link](https://www.kucoin.com/ucenter/signup?rcode=rJTVN82) to sign-up if you don't already have an account.
+- Donate Terra Luna Classic (LUNC) directly to my wallet: terra1u46g3tt03q4ufdjuq7vtajakncv5nq4r07zfh3